-The Myanmar School of Politics (MySoP), facilitated by NIMD and DEMO Finland, focuses on strengthening the democratic role and capacity of politicians and political parties at the regional and state levels.
+The Myanmar School of Politics (MySoP) focuses on strengthening the democratic role and capacity of politicians and political parties at the regional and state levels.
 The approach used is a combination of dialogue and capacity strengthening.

 The core courses focus on improving politicians' capacities, constructive, policyoriented political engagement and multiparty collaboration.
-These 20-day learning retreats for state level politicians include intensive modules on political theory, policy making, country comparisons, gender equality, human rights and political skills such as speech writing, debating and campaigning.
+These 20-day learning retreats for state level politicians include intensive modules on political theory, policy making, country comparisons, gender equality, human rights and political skills such as speechwriting, debating and campaigning.
 Since 2014, MySoP has been working with politicians and political parties in Myanmar's five eastern States and regions.
 Core courses have been organized for leadership-level politicians from Tanintharyi Region, Mon State, Shan State (South, North and East), Kayin State and Kayah State.

 MySoP alumni from 31 political parties include State MPs, State Ministers, a State Attorney-General, a State Deputy Speaker, a Chief Minister, and Union MPs.
-Alumni activities include long weekends, where core course alumni gather to furthe increase their knowledge of - and skills related to - the issues of programmatic parties, intraparty democracy and dialogue.
+Alumni activities include long weekends where core course alumni gather to further increase their knowledge and capacity on the issues of programmatic parties, intraparty democracy and dialogue.